-- 1 This document is intended for applicants as a guide for compiling a dossier in order to obtain a Certificate 2 of Suitability (CEP) for chemical purity and microbiological quality. - 3 A new CEP application should contain three modules (Modules 1 3). - 4 In this policy document references to guidelines are included to assist applicants.
-It remains the applicant's - 5 responsibility to ensure that all applicable requirements and recommendations, as revised or maintained, - 6 are respected.
-The guidelines referenced in each section provide useful information on the content expected - 7 in that section of the dossier.
+This document is intended for applicants as a guide for compiling a dossier in order to obtain a Certificate of Suitability (CEP) for chemical purity and microbiological quality.

+A new CEP application should contain three modules (Modules 1 - 3).

+In this policy document references to guidelines are included to assist applicants.
+It remains the applicant's responsibility to ensure that all applicable requirements and recommendations, as revised or maintained, are respected.
+The guidelines referenced in each section provide useful information on the content expected in that section of the dossier.
 However, this list should not be regarded as comprehensive.

-8 This policy document applies to all substances described in the European Pharmacopoeia and that are within 9 the scope of the Certification Procedure, for assessment of their quality.
-It mainly applies to active 10 substances but also to excipients described in Ph.
+This policy document applies to all substances described in the European Pharmacopoeia and that are within the scope of the Certification Procedure, for assessment of their quality.
+It mainly applies to active substances but also to excipients described in Ph.
 Eur. monographs.
-In case of excipients not all 11 requirements necessarily apply.
-Included are substances where the manufacturing process is developed on 12 the basis of a traditional approach, an enhanced approach or a combination of both.
-In situations where 13 elements of Quality by Design have been utilised and design spaces have been claimed, the information in 14 sections 3.2.S.2.2-2.6 should be prepared and organized according to ICH Q11 and ICH Q8, ICH Q9 and 15 ICH Q10, as well as all related EMA/ICH questions and answers documents which give additional guidance 16 as needed.
+In case of substances used as excipients only, not all requirements necessarily apply and the content of the dossier may be adapted accordingly including reference to GMP rules/ quality assurance system.
+Included are substances where the manufacturing process is developed on the basis of a traditional approach, an enhanced approach or a combination of both.
+In situations where elements of Quality by Design have been utilised and design spaces have been claimed, the information in sections 3.2.S.2.2-2.6 should be prepared and organized according to ICH Q11 and ICH Q8, ICH Q9 and ICH Q10, as well as all related EMA/ICH questions and answers documents which give additional guidance as needed.

-A CEP application is generally not accepted if the 'crude' substance which is already of European Pharmacopoeia quality is sourced from another Company and the substance undergoes only purification steps.
+A CEP application is not accepted if the 'crude' substance which is already of European Pharmacopoeia quality is sourced from another company and the substance undergoes only purification steps.

-20 Module 1
+Module 1

-21 Module 1 should contain a cover letter, a completed application form including relevant declarations and 22 information on the expert (i.e. CV).
+Module 1 should contain a cover letter, a completed application form including relevant declarations and information on the expert (i.e. CV).